Plane in flight

 Save hundreds on airfare with Going

-Airline partnerships are often called alliances, and the biggest ones include Star Alliance, SkyTeam, and Oneworld.
+Airline partnerships are often called alliances.
+The biggest ones are Star Alliance, SkyTeam, and Oneworld.

 Miles can be redeemed for free or discounted flights in the future, hotel stays, and upgrades, like a better seat.
 Members of these programs usually also receive additional benefits, such as priority boarding, additional free checked baggage, or the ability to earn more miles on more purchases or bookings.